What you get

 Day 3 - 4

 In the morning we go to the town of Vinales (about three hours by rented transport).
 It is located near the valley of the same name, which is considered the most picturesque place of the island and is included in the UNESCO World Heritage List.
 Here karst rocks rise above the bright fields and jungles, and the locals in the villages grow tobacco, keep cattle and lead a very traditional life, preserving their traditions and culture.
+We will enjoy dinner of local fish and lobsters.
+Delicious!

 We will visit the tobacco plantations and cigar factory and see all stages of production of the world famous Cuban cigars.
 You can also try to roll your own cigar!